AviatrixSystems/Docs/HowTos/firewall_network_faq.rst

 How to enable Egress inspection on FireNet?
 ---------------------------------------------

+By default, FireNet inspect traffic between North South (on-prem and VPC) and East West (VPC to VPC).
+To enable Egress traffic (Internet bound) inspection,

 Go to Firewall Network -> Advanced.
 Click the skewer.
 Scroll down to "Egress through Firewall" and click Enable.